damienbod/MicrosoftGraphAppToAppSecurity/README.md

 # Microsoft Graph App to App Security

-Accessing Microsoft Graph can be initialized for app-to-app security in three different ways.
+Accessing Microsoft Graph can be initialized for app-to-app (application permissions) security in three different ways.
+(Trusted clients)

 - Using Managed Identities
 - Using Azure SDK and Graph SDK directly